 With a background as both an analyst relations (AR) professional and an industry analyst, I have seen what happens on both sides of the fence, and communication between the two sides is not always straightforward.
 Hence, this is the first in a series of blogs for AR professionals containing tips and pointers on how to ensure that the AR/analyst relationship stays smooth.
 Topics will include briefing preparation and follow-up plans, promotion plans for report placement, and industry analyst days.
-As it’s that time of year, I’ll start by taking a look at AR planning.
+I’ll start by taking a look at AR planning.

-Where did 2015 go?
-Yes, quite.
-But 2016 is upon us, and planning for the year ahead is a priority for most of us.
-Many AR professionals will by now have liaised with the industry analyst firms to learn about their research plans for 2016, plotted project dates on their calendars, and coordinated the calendars of their executives and subject matter experts.
+Planning for the year ahead is a priority for most of us.
+Many AR professionals will by now have liaised with the industry analyst firms to learn about their research plans for the year ahead, plotted project dates on their calendars, and coordinated the calendars of their executives and subject matter experts.
 If you haven’t already done so, it is also important to make your internal marketing, sales, and public relations contacts aware of when relevant research is planned to be published so they can plan their time and arrange budgets to promote the research outcomes.
 Project dates and topics may change, so it’s important to remember to check in with the analysts’ client services contacts to stay up-to-date with any changes and adjust internal calendars accordingly.

 My analyst colleagues might not thank me for this, but it’s also not too late to suggest additional research topics.
 While the analyst firms’ research schedules are primarily set for the year, there might still be opportunities to add topics or influence the scope of planned projects.